United States National Library of Medicine National Institutes of Health

 Navigating the NJs

-Each NJ case summary contains a metadata record generated from the document text.
-The fields chosen are a combination basic bibliograhic-type information, such as Title, and other information the Curator felt users would find valuable, such as Court Jurisdiction, for colocation of fielded search results, and that were necessary to build the Browse function.
+Each NJ digital object contains a metadata record generated from the case record's text, a text file of the extracted OCR for the case, and a PDF of the relevant page(s).
+The fields chosen are a combination basic bibliograhic-type information, such as Title, and other information the Curator felt users would find valuable such as Court Jurisdiction and Seizure Location.

 Reconstituting editions and issuances